Open to roles · San Francisco

 Live

 Brad Paws is a pet-care business in SF, and this portal is its system of record.
 Dozens of clients and their pets run through it, with bookings and invoices processed every month.
-The credential isn't the business, it's the software: I treated a small operation as a place to build production patterns properly.
-I integrated the operator's existing tools instead of replacing them — Notion stayed the workspace, Google Calendar the scheduling source of truth, and the portal took over everything customer-facing.
+I treated a small operation as a place to build production patterns properly: I integrated the operator's existing tools instead of replacing them — Notion stayed the workspace, Google Calendar the scheduling source of truth, and the portal took over everything customer-facing.
 It's a TypeScript monorepo (client portal, API Worker, sync Worker, shared package) on Cloudflare Workers with D1, KV, R2, and Workflows, no origin server.
 The hard part was making external APIs feel local.
 I cache OAuth tokens in KV so 98% of Calendar operations never touch Google's auth endpoint.

 React Router 7React 19HonoTypeScriptCloudflare WorkersD1 · KV · R2WorkflowsVitestPlaywright